Deluxe Everest Base Camp Trek

 We have two full days in Kathmandu before and after the trek.
 You get a lot of time to visit historical sites, pack, and explore the bustling Kathmandu city.
 We even have a guided sightseeing tour that takes you to monuments like Pashupatinath Temple, Monkey Temple, Boudhnath Stupa, and Kathmandu Durbar Square.

-Likewise, you also get a chance to visit the Bhaktapur Durbar Square and Patan Durbar Square, which many travelers seem to miss because of not having enough time in Kathmandu.
+Likewise, you also get a chance to visit the Bhaktapur Durbar Square and Patan Durbar Square, which many travelers seem to miss because of not having enough time in Kathmandu, however once can do it in the second last day.
 You can shop freely and even visit art galleries, museums, and spas if you wish.

 Thrilling Lukla flight and riches of Sagarmatha National Park